maim-lain/schooloflust/walkthrough.md

 ---

 ### Library:
-- Search bookshelf (Received magic book volume 1)
+- Search bookcase (Received magic book volume 1)
 - Go to locker #13 -> Save game -> Go back to the library
 - When studying with Claire you have a 50% chance of getting an extra point of knowledge
   - The game will say "You were very into the books you read" when it happens